Panduranga (Champa): Later period under Po Rome dynasty

 With the rise of nearby Hội An, most foreign traders now were leaving Champa.
 Japanese seal trade ships ceased to trade with Champa in 1623.
 In 1611, lord Nguyen Phuc Nguyen sent an army led by Văn Phong, a Cham defector, attacking Panduranga, annexing the entire Kauthara Principality.
 Nguyen lord then resettled 30,000 Trinh POWs in Phu Yen.

 Notable Cham king of this period, Po Rome (r.
-1627-1651), was known for his great erudition of Islam after having a sojourn study in Kelantan, Malay Peninsula, and the mass conversion to Islam by his people.
-He encouraged trade, granting the Dutch permission to arrange free trade in his country unless they do not attack Portuguese merchants at his ports.
+1627–1651), was known for his great erudition of Islam after having a sojourn study in Kelantan, Malay Peninsula, and the mass conversion to Islam by his people.
+He encouraged trade, granting the Dutch permission to arrange free trade in his country providing that they refrained from attacking Portuguese merchants at his ports.
 To resolve discontents between Muslims and Balamon, Po Rome ordered the Cham Bani to have their religion more integrated with Cham customs and beliefs, while pressing the Ahier to accept Allah as the most supreme God but allowed them to retain their worships of traditional Cham divinities, excellently reforging peace and cohesion in his kingdom.
 King Po Rome is an important deity that is being venerated by the Cham people today.
-Connections between Pandaranga and the extra Malay/Islamic world blossomed.
+Connections between Panduranga and the extra Malay/Islamic world blossomed.
 Syncretism was widely practiced at all levels, best known for incorporating cosmopolitan Islamic doctrines into existing indigenous Cham beliefs and Hindu pantheons.
 The multipurpose lunisolar sakawi calendar, was likely Po Rome's best combination of previous Cham Śaka era with the Islamic lunar calendar.

 European missionaries described Champa in the 1670s as having the majority of its population being Muslims, a Muslim sultan, and a Muslim court.
 In 1680 Panduranga king Po Saut (r.
 1659–1692) styled himself with Malay horrific Paduka Seri Sultan in his hand letter to the Dutch in Java.
 In 1686, the Cham and Malay Muslim communities in Siam reportedly joined the Makassars rebellion against king Narai of Ayudhya.